RomainLITUD/UQnet-arxiv/README.md

 ### Visualization

 * For visualization, please do not use the `VisualizeResults` notebook.
 It is the old test.
-* Please go to our online interactive demo for visualization (the link is on the top of the page).
+* Please go to our online interactive demo for visualization (the link is at the top of the page).

 ![alt text](https://github.com/RomainLITUD/UQnet-arxiv/blob/main/figs/archi.jpg "Model Structure")